 According to a 1997 study, the most common ending numbers for a price were 9 and 5.
 These two numbers accounted for a whopping 90% of the prices they analyzed.

-What is meant by dual pricing?
+What is unethical pricing?

 Dual pricing is the practice of setting different prices in different markets for the same product or service.
 This tactic may be used by a business for a variety of reasons, but it is most often an aggressive move to take market share away from competitors.
 Dual pricing is similar to price discrimination.